actions/deploy-pages/README.md

 A common question regarding OIDC tokens is the need to use both `pages:write` and `id-token:write`.
 The pages permission relates to the `GITHUB_TOKEN` by giving it the permissions to create pages deployments when calling the GitHub API.
 The id-token permission is necessary to request the OIDC JWT token.
 For more information on the id-token, check the docs on [adding permissions settings](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-cloud-providers#adding-permissions-settings)
 A common question regarding OIDC tokens is the need to use both `pages:write` and `id-token:write`.
 The pages permission relates to the `GITHUB_TOKEN` by giving it the permissions to create pages deployments when calling the GitHub API.
 The id-token permission is necessary to request the OIDC JWT token.
 For more information on the id-token, check the docs on [adding permissions settings](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-cloud-providers#adding-permissions-settings)

+## Compatibility

+This action is primarily designed for use with GitHub.com's Actions workflows and Pages deployments.
+However, certain releases should also be compatible with GitHub Enterprise Server (GHES) `3.7` and above.

 | Release | GHES Compatibility |
 |:---|:---|